Laura L. Harjo

 - Social Movements

-Laura Harjo is a Mvskoke scholar, and an assistant professor teaching in the concentrations of Indigenous Planning and Community Development at the University of New Mexico’s School of Architecture and Planning.
+Laura Harjo is a Mvskoke scholar and an associate professor teaching in the concentrations of Indigenous Planning and Community Development at the University of New Mexico's School of Architecture and Planning.
 She earned her Ph.D. at the University of Southern California in geography, while also tracking through the American Studies and Ethnicity doctoral program.
 Thus her training and scholarly inquiry are at the intersection of geography and critical ethnic studies with “community” as an analytic focus.
 Harjo’s research and teaching centers on three areas: imbuing complexity to Indigenous space, and place; Missing and Murdered Indigenous Women and Relatives and anti-violence; and community-based knowledge production.
 She is the author of Spiral to the Stars: Mvskoke Tools of Futurity (University of Arizona Press, 2019), which employs Mvskoke epistemologies, and Indigenous feminisms to grapple with a community praxis of futurity.

 Prior to joining UNM, she was a research fellow with the Advancement Project in Washington, DC.
-There she worked in an attorney/researcher partnership with civil rights expert Donita Judge, Esq. and researched and spatially analyzed civil rights issues in Florida, Texas, and New Orleans related to voter protection, inclusive community development, and the prison industrial complex--school to prison pipeline.
+There she worked in an attorney/researcher partnership with civil rights expert Donita Judge, Esq. and researched and spatially analyzed civil rights issues in Florida, Texas, and New Orleans related to voter protection, inclusive community development, and the prison industrial complex-school to prison pipeline.
 Harjo was previously appointed Muscogee (Creek) Nation's Ambassador to the United Nations, and currently serves on the board of directors for the Indian Land Tenure Foundation.

 CRP 474/574, Cultural Aspects of Community Development